nodejs/tweet/README.md

 ## Request a tweet from the [@nodejs](https://twitter.com/nodejs) Twitter account

-To request a tweet from the account, follow the instructions here: [/tweets](./tweets/)
+To request a tweet from the @nodejs account, follow the instructions here: [/tweets](./tweets/)